 Rosedale is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 19,781 people and eight constituent neighborhoods, Rosedale is the 52nd largest community in Maryland.

 Rosedale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Rosedale is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Rosedale who work in office and administrative support (18.29%), sales jobs (9.35%), and healthcare (8.11%).
+There are especially a lot of people living in Rosedale who work in office and administrative support (17.37%), sales jobs (11.29%), and management occupations (7.95%).

 Also of interest is that Rosedale has more people living here who work in computers and math than 95% of the places in the US.

-Rosedale is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Rosedale is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In Rosedale, a lot of people use the bus to get to work every day though Rosedale is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Rosedale has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.